 - A functional repair tissue:

-- MACI produces a type of repair tissue that alleviates symptoms and restores joint function which has been shown to form as early as 6 months after the MACI procedure.1
+- MACI produces a type of repair tissue that alleviates symptoms and restores joint function.
+This has been shown to form as early as 6 months after the MACI procedure.

 - Reduced pain and improved function:

-- In the SUMMIT clinical trial, MACI has been shown to offer greater pain relief and improvement in function when compared to microfracture.1
+- In the SUMMIT clinical trial, MACI has been shown to offer greater pain relief and improvement in function than microfracture.

 - Patient satisfaction:

-- In the SUMMIT clinical trial, MACI patients reported higher quality of life scores, a greater ability to perform recreational and sports activities, and improved overall knee function.1
+- Also in the SUMMIT clinical trial, MACI patients reported a higher quality of life scores.
+Additionally, a greater ability to perform recreational and sports activities and improved overall knee function.

 The safety and long-term clinical benefit of MACI have only been studied in the knee joint.
 MACI has not been approved for use in joints other than the knee.
 The safety and effectiveness of MACI have not been proven for patients 55 years old and older.